iphelix/dnschef/test/index.md

 You also need to provide one IP to ASN database for pyasn.

 I strongly suggest that you update the database with [the following script](https://github.com/hadiasghari/pyasn/blob/master/pyasn-utils/pyasn_util_download.py)

+## Usage

+async-test.py domains.txt

+### domains.txt

+The list of domains to lookup.
+Must be one per line.